firecmsco/firecms/website/docs/new_in_v2.md

   which now serves both previous purposes.
 - You can now define a specific logo for dark mode.
 - If you are using `FireCMS` instead of `FirebaseAppCMS`:
-  - You need to add an additional `SnackbarProvider` in your tree.
+  - You need to add an additional `SnackbarProvider` and a `ModeControllerProvider` in your tree.
   It was provided by `FireCMS` before, but we treat it as a separate component now for better customization.
 - In the collection view, text inputs now save the values onBlur instead of